GaloisInc/grease/doc/usage.md

 GREASE supports a few different *path strategies*, which indicate how to handle branching.
 A strategy can be specified using `--path-strategy`.

-- SSE stands for *static symbolic execution*.
+- `sse` stands for *static symbolic execution*.
 In this mode, GREASE always merges paths at control-flow join points.
-- DFS stands for *depth-first search*.
+- `dfs` stands for *depth-first search*.
 In this mode, GREASE never merges paths, and explores paths in a depth-first traversal.

 <!-- Copyright (c) Galois, Inc. 2024. -->